NASA-IMPACT/HDCRS-school-2024/Prerequisites/README.md

 ### High Performance Computing (HPC) access
 **Source: [User access](https://gist.github.com/stemauro/aca1e5339babe664169ac7126b2801ce)**
-These guidelines refer to the following notes: https://zhukov1.pages.jsc.fz-juelich.de/intro2sc-handson/docs/access.
+These guidelines refer to the following notes from a different course: https://zhukov1.pages.jsc.fz-juelich.de/intro2sc-handson/docs/access.
+Please note that the training project for this course is different (training2411).
+See below in this document for more details.

 Instructions to accomplish the following steps are explained in detail within different sections/subsections of the above notes.
 Please, refer to the section/subsection whose title is `<TITLE>` whenever you get to any of the following bullet point stating "*follow section/subsection `<TITLE>`*".